rayhan-wijaya/my-nvimrc/README.markdown

 # my-nvimrc

-This is a repo that contains my neovim configurations, designed to be minimal by disabling things like `ruler`, `showmode`, and other unnecessary baggage.
-Along with personalized things.
+This is a repo that contains my neovim configurations, disabling things like `ruler`, `showmode`, and other unnecessary baggage.
+Along with personalized, minor things.

 The colorscheme is [Apprentice](https://github.com/romainl/Apprentice).